jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The GPT-section component configures the GPT service.
 It has actions for entering the API key and selecting the default model from a list provided by the GPT service.
 # MarkdownCode > components > toolbar > preferences > view section:
 The view-section component configures the application's appearance.
 It supports actions for selecting the theme (light or dark mode), font, and font size for the monaco editor and markdown viewer.
-# MarkdownCode > components > body
-The body component is the main part of the application, consisting of an outline component on the left, a results view at the bottom, and an editor filling the remaining space.
-The areas can be resized using horizontal and vertical splitters.
 # MarkdownCode > components > body > editor
 - The app's main view is the editor component, displaying markdown text.
 - The monaco editor npm package is used for this purpose.